iwinulose/add-a-license-please/README.md

 ### Where is this bot running?

 Currently I'm running this bot on a 1GB [DigitalOcean](https://www.digitalocean.com/?refcode=422889a8186d) instance (yes, that's an affiliate link.
 Use that to get free VPS for 2 months).
-The bot is low of resources and uses a couple MB of RAM.
+The bot is low of resources and uses a couple dozen MB of RAM.

 ### Running